 The Rich Stallcup Youth in Parks Fund provides funding so that underserved and underrepresented youth may participate in full immersion residential and day-long environmental education programs.

-This fund is dedicated in honor of Rich Stallcup, who, as a teenager in the 1950’s with a keen interest in wildlife (but no formal scientific training), discovered Point Reyes to be an internationally important stopover for migrating birds.
+This fund is dedicated in honor of Rich Stallcup, who, as a teenager in the 1950’s had a keen interest in wildlife (but no formal scientific training), discovered Point Reyes to be an internationally important stopover for migrating birds.

 Rich’s bird findings spurred more findings, and the recorded count at Point Reyes is now 490 bird species (more than half the count from all of North America).